Business climate and recent developments

 What regulations and procedures apply to the recognition of foreign judgments and arbitral awards where international franchising networks are concerned?

-Verdicts rendered by the courts of EU member states are recognised and it is easy to enforce such verdicts in the Netherlands.
+Verdicts rendered by the courts of EU member states are recognised and easy to enforce in the Netherlands.
 Verdicts rendered in countries with which the Netherlands has no treaty governing the execution of court verdicts (eg, the United States) are not executable automatically by operation of law.
 In principle, this means that the dispute must be brought before the Dutch courts again.
 The Dutch court will subsequently assess whether the foreign verdict can be recognised, resulting in a verdict by the Dutch court in which the earlier foreign court ruling is incorporated.
 The likelihood of a Dutch court recognising a foreign verdict depends on the level of compliance with international private law standards.
 In this regard, specific importance is attached to the validity of the jurisdiction clause used to justify the competence of the foreign courts.

 In an international setting, the parties may prefer to opt for arbitration instead of dispute resolution by the regular courts.
 As the Netherlands is party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958, foreign arbitral awards are, in principle, enforceable in the Netherlands.